VitalyiKudo/php-hell/README.md

     php artisan key:generate

-Put this code in ib the end of your .env file
+Put this code in to the end of your .env file

     # Square
     ENVIRONMENT=sandbox